-Loans and borrowings represents both the EBRD and the CCI convertible loans (their carrying amounts are disclosed in Note 13), while contractual cash payments at maturity date (i.e. February 28, 2021, extended from May 10, 2019 as per the 2019 Amendments of the EBRD convertible loan, following the May 2019 Private Placement (see Note 13(a) for further details)) for both convertible loans are \$12.647 million (2018: \$11.687 million) and \$10.171 million (2018: \$8.988 million), respectively.
-In addition, contractual cash payments for the EBRD convertible loan are exposed by foreign currency fluctuations between the Canadian Dollar and the US Dollar (as disclosed in Note 16(b)(ii)).
-However, related contractual cash payments may not occur if either convertible loan is converted into the Company's common shares (see Note 13(a) for further details).
+Loans and borrowings represents both the EBRD and the CCI convertible loans (their carrying amounts are disclosed in Note 11), while contractual cash payments at maturity date for both convertible loans are \$12.372 million (2019: \$12.647 million) and \$10.171 million (2019: \$10.171 million), respectively.
+Subsequent to the year ended both EBRD and the CCI convertible loans were extended further until February 28, 2022 (see Note 18), whereby contractual cash payments at February 28, 2022 are in total of \$24.129 million or \$13.236 million (US\$10.354 million) and \$10.893 million, respectively.
+In addition, contractual cash payments for the EBRD convertible loan are exposed by foreign currency fluctuations between the Canadian Dollar and the US Dollar (as disclosed in Note 14(b)(ii)).
+However, related contractual cash payments may not occur if either convertible loan is converted into the Company's common shares (see Note 11(a) for further details).